An Open, Self-Directed Programme for Learning Coding and Making

 Is there a curriculum?

 Not in the traditional classroom sense.
-You are not going to be sitting in a classroom listening to a teacher (mostly).
-We will talk to you about your interests and goals, and then will recommend materials for you to try.
-This could be learning material we’ve developed teaching elsewhere.
+Think flipped classroom.
+You are not going to be sitting passively in a classroom listening to a teacher.
+Instead, we will develop and recommend activities based on your personal interests and goals.
+This could be learning material we’ve developed.
 It could be a MOOC on Coursera or edX: why reinvent the wheel, right?
 Or it could be a project you just want to get done, and we’ll figure out what you need to pick up to complete the project with just-in-time learning: now that is authentic problem-based learning.

-As you go through the material on your own, we’ll always be ready to answer your questions.
-We will check in on your progress regularly.
+As you go through the material on your own, we are ready to answer your questions.
+We will check in on your progress.
 We might suggest extensions or further challenges to stretch your learning.
-And we will continually encourage you to reflect on your learning.
+And we will encourage you to reflect on your learning.